For the

 >CEOLxMOR: yeah, he played us some lefty frizzell and johnny cash

->CEOLxMOR: and we played him some original stuff, he seemed to like
+>CEOLxMOR: and we played him some original stuff, he seemed to like it

 >LynneChrys: so, everyone seems nice and friendly, huh?